Stringent Tests of Lorentz Invariance Violation from LHAASO Observations of GRB 221009A: LHAASO observations of GRB 221009A

-LHAASO is a new generation $\gamma$-ray and cosmic-ray observatory situated in Daocheng, China, at an elevation of approximately 4410 meters above sea level~\citep{2022ChPhC..46c0001M}.
-The LHAASO experiment comprises three detector arrays: the Water Cherenkov Detector Array (WCDA), the Kilometer Square Array, and the Wide Field of View Cherenkov Telescope Array.
-Due to the large area, wide field of view, and broad energy coverage, the LHAASO detectors are meticulously designed to delve into new frontiers of physics, including investigations into LIV, among other scientific objectives.
+LHAASO~\cite{2022ChPhC..46c0001M} is a new generation Gamma-ray and cosmic-ray observatory situated in Daocheng, China, at an elevation of $\sim4410$ meters.
+Due to the large area, wide field of view, and broad energy coverage, the LHAASO detectors are meticulously designed to delve into new frontiers physics, including investigations into LIV, among other scientific objectives.

-At the GBM trigger time, GRB 221009A was observed by LHAASO at a Zenith angle of $28.1^{\circ}$ in the local coordinates, remaining within LHAASO's field of view for the next 6000 seconds.
-In the initial 4000 seconds post-trigger, LHAASO captured over 64,000 photons in the 0.2--7~TeV energy range~\citep{2023Sci...380.1390L}.
-This marks the first-ever detection of VHE emissions from a GRB in the early epoch.
-Given the exceptionally high photon statistics, both the light curve and energy spectrum of VHE $\gamma$ rays from GRB 221009A can be clearly characterized.
-The intrinsic light curve in the 0.2--7~TeV energy range reveals a rapid ascent to a peak around 245 seconds, followed by a decay lasting at least 3000 seconds after the peak.
-This behavior can be well-described by a semi-smoothed-quadruple-broken-power-law function~\citep{2023Sci...380.1390L}.
-The intrinsic flux spectra for different time intervals are effectively fitted with a power-law function, demonstrating a slight softening evolution of the spectral index~\citep{2023Sci...380.1390L}.
+At $T_0$, GRB 221009A was observed by LHAASO at a zenith angle of $28.1^{\circ}$, and remained within LHAASO's field of view for the next 6000 seconds.
+In the initial 4000 seconds, the Water Cherenkov Detector Array (WCDA) of LHAASO captured over 64,000 photons in the 0.2--7~TeV energy range, both the light curve and energy spectrum of VHE photons were measured~\cite{2023Sci...380.1390L}.
+The intrinsic light curve reveals a rise to a peak from 231 to 244 seconds after $T_0$, followed by a decay lasting 650 seconds.